flyer103/notion-mcp/README.md

 3. Save the file and restart Claude Desktop.

-#### "Server transport closed unexpectedly" Error

-// ... existing code ...

-## Example Client

-For an example of how to call the MCP server programmatically, see the `examples/client_example.py` file.

-## Cursor Integration

-This project includes an example showing how to integrate with [Cursor](https://cursor.sh/), an AI-powered code editor.
-The `examples/cursor_example.py` file demonstrates how to:

-- Save your project structure and key files to a Notion page
-- Save code snippets from your editor to Notion
-- Create project TODO lists in Notion

-To use the Cursor example, set the `NOTION_PAGE_ID` environment variable to your Notion page ID and optionally set `CURSOR_WORKSPACE_DIR` to your project directory.

 ## License

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.